How much does a curved stairlift cost? A price guide

 What features should my curved stairlift have?

-stairlift keeps on working during a power cut) and safety belts are standard features on all stairlifts.
+Many features are common to all curved stairlifts.
+Remote control, battery operated (so the stairlift keeps on working during a power cut) and safety belts are standard features on all stairlifts.

 Other features are optional extras.
 Talk to your stairlift surveyor about the features that could benefit you:

 - Swivel seat: Every stairlift seat will swivel so you don’t have to mount or dismount over the stairs.
 Some use gravity to swivel.
 Powered models offer even greater control and security.